Evan Almighty: Plot

-Evan comes to realize that 614 actually refers to verse 14 in chapter 6 of the Book of Genesis, where God instructs Noah to build an ark in preparation for a coming flood.
-Although Evan initially rejects this idea, God himself starts appearing to Evan and assures him that a flood will come and the only way he can change the world will be through building the ark.
-Evan decides to start building the ark with the tools and materials provided, giving him an opportunity to get closer to his sons, although Joan sees this as a midlife crisis.
+Evan realizes the number refers to verse 14 in chapter 6 of the Book of Genesis, where God instructed Noah to build an ark in preparation for a coming flood.
+God appears to Evan and asks him to build an ark because a flood is coming.
+Though initially hesitating, Evan starts building the ark on the vacant lots by using the tools and materials provided, giving him an opportunity to spend more time with his sons, but Joan sees this as a midlife crisis.

-Although Evan still maintains his career in Congress, his appearance alienates his three staffers and the animals that follow him everywhere become disruptive.
-God reappears to Evan and provides him a robe, and later warns him the flood will likely come mid-day on September 22.
-When God indefinitely exposes Evan's robe, Long fires him from Congress and has his name removed from the Public Land Act bill.
-Believing that Evan has gone insane, Joan leaves him behind, causing Evan to continue building the ark alone.
-Meanwhile, God disguises himself as a waiter in a restaurant and later speaks to Joan.
-God assures Joan that she should see this as an opportunity for the entire family to get closer to each other.
-Joan is inspired and finally returns to help Evan finish building the ark together to prepare for the flood.
+While Evan still maintains his career in Congress, his changing appearance alienates his staffers and God and the animals who appear and follow him become more disturbing.
+God provides Evan a robe and warns him that the flood will come by mid-day on the 22nd of September.
+When God indefinitely exposes Evan's new appearance during the public introduction of the CINPLAN bill, Long suspends him from Congress after Evan tries to explain his mission and warn the other congressmen about the upcoming flood.
+Joan falsely believes that Evan has gone insane and departs with her sons, leaving Evan to continue building the ark alone.
+Meanwhile, God disguises himself as a waiter at the restaurant, where he tells Joan that she should see this as an opportunity for the entire family to be closer.
+Joan is inspired by God's meaning and decides to return to Evan to help him finish building the ark together to prepare for the flood.